Our Ultimate Guide to Applying Wood Conditioner

 - Buying a wood conditioner with a base that doesn't match that of your wood stain

-Applying wood conditioner to your surface is the first step to a gorgeous, even stain job.
+Applying wood conditioner to your surface is the first step to a gorgeous, even wood finishing project.
 The second step is to use a high-quality stain, and ECOS Paints has you covered with our collection of nontoxic* wood stains perfect for any DIY or home improvement job.

 *Non-toxic - Conforms to ASTM-D4236, specifically concerning oral toxicity, skin irritation and respiratory effects.